Smart Stadium Concept - How IoT Transforms the Viewing Experience

 Historical Evolution of Ballpark Technology

 Stadium technology in NPB has evolved in distinct phases.
 In 1978, Korakuen Stadium installed Japan's first large-scale video display.
 The Tokyo Dome opened in 1988 as the country's first all-weather domed stadium.
 During the 1990s, the Fukuoka Dome (now PayPay Dome) introduced a retractable roof at a then-record construction cost of approximately 76 billion yen.
 In the 2000s, the Sapporo Dome debuted its hovering stage system enabling dual use for baseball and soccer.
 From the late 2010s, Rakuten Mobile Park Miyagi rolled out comprehensive cashless payment, dramatically reducing cash transactions inside the venue.
-This accumulated infrastructure laid the groundwork for today's smart stadium vision, with each generation of ballparks absorbing new innovations and raising fan expectations.
+This accumulated infrastructure laid the groundwork for the smart stadium vision of the 2020s, with each generation of ballparks absorbing new innovations and raising fan expectations.

-Current Deployments and Challenges
+Deployments and Challenges as of 2024

 As of 2024, eight of NPB's twelve clubs have announced some form of smart stadium initiative.
 The Yokohama DeNA BayStars trialed AR glasses at Yokohama Stadium, allowing fans to view real-time swing speed and pitch spin rate overlays.
 The Yomiuri Giants installed individual monitors on approximately 20,000 seats during the Tokyo Dome renovation, enabling multi-angle camera switching.
 However, significant challenges remain.
 High-speed communication infrastructure requires investment on the order of billions of yen per venue, placing a heavy financial burden on clubs based in regional stadiums.
 Privacy concerns around personal data collection and the digital divide affecting older fans who struggle with digital services are also frequently cited issues.
 Balancing technology adoption with inclusive user experience is a shared challenge across all clubs.